-- 11.3 The budget for treasury management investment income in 2020-21 is £1.68 million, based on an average investment portfolio of £78.9 million, at a weighted average rate of 2.18%.
+- 11.1 The financial implications are covered throughout the report, and in the appendices. - 11.2 Although capital expenditure is not charged directly to the revenue budget, interest payable on loans and MRP are charged to revenue, offset by an income receivable.
+The net annual charge is known as financing costs; this is compared to the net revenue stream (i.e. the amount funded from Council Tax, business rates and general government grants). - 11.3 The budget for treasury management investment income in 2020-21 is £1.68 million, based on an average investment portfolio of £78.9 million, at a weighted average rate of 2.18%.
 The budget for debt interest paid is £5.65 million, of which £5.058 million relates to the HRA.
-If actual levels of investments and borrowing, and actual interest rates differ from that forecast, performance against budget will be correspondingly different. - 11.4 Income from investment property is estimated to be £7.664 million in 2020-21.

-- 11.5 The MRP budget is £1.639 million in 2020-21 - 11.6 Due to the very long-term nature of capital expenditure and financing, the revenue budget implications of expenditure incurred in the next few years will extend for many years into the future.
-The Director of Finance is comfortable that the proposed capital programme is prudent, affordable and sustainable.
+If actual levels of investments and borrowing, and actual interest rates differ from that forecast, performance against budget will be correspondingly different. - 11.4 Income from investment property is estimated to be £7.664 million in 2020-21. - 11.5 The MRP budget is £1.639 million in 2020-21. - 11.6 Due to the very long-term nature of capital expenditure and financing, the revenue budget implications of expenditure incurred in the next few years will extend for many years into the future.
+The Resources Director is comfortable that the proposed capital programme is prudent, affordable and sustainable.